nikkeijin/pingcrm/README.md

 ![](https://raw.githubusercontent.com/inertiajs/pingcrm/master/screenshot.png)

 # Setup
-Note: You may need to erase container volume to avoid problems with MySQL
+Note: You may need to erase container volume to avoid problems with MySQL!

 Clone the repo locally:
 ```